Boundaries for Women - Video Course

 Do you feel like your opinions and dreams get pushed to the back-burner?
-Do you frequently say “yes,” while others get to say “no”?
+Do you frequently say “yes,” while it seem like others get to say “no”?

 Like most women, you want to care for the people around you.
 You want to be a good friend, loving parent, helpful colleague, respectful daughter, thoughtful sister, and caring spouse.
 You want to experience healthy “give-and-take” in your relationships, while knowing that someone will show concern for your needs.
 But, like many women, do you feel this way instead: